dackerson901/reading-notes/Javascript.md

 ## Closures

 - Closures are one of the most powerful features of JavaScript.
 JavaScript allows for the nesting of functions and grants the inner function full access to all the variables and functions defined inside the outer function (and all other variables and functions that the outer function has access to).

+## for statement

+- A for loop repeats until a specified condition evaluates to false.
+The JavaScript for loop is similar to the Java and C for loop.

+- A for statement looks as follows:

+- for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement

+- while statement
+- A while statement executes its statements as long as a specified condition evaluates to true.
+A while statement looks as follows:

+- while (condition)
+   statement